-Listed at 6-foot-3 and 200 pounds, both 247Sports and Rivals rank the five-star prospect as the nation’s No. 1 pocket passer.
+Listed at 6-foot-3 and 200 pounds, both 247Sports and Rivals rank the five-star prospect as one of the nation's top-two quarterbacks.
 Last year, Vandagriff committed to the Oklahoma Sooners and was congratulated on social media by OU alums Kyler Murray and Baker Mayfield.
 Lincoln Riley thought the Sooners landed yet another elite weapon, then Vandagriff announced his decommitment from the Big 12 program on January 1, 2020.

 The kid from Bogart, Georgia — about 30 minutes west of UGA's Sanford Stadium — made his hometown very, very, very happy just a few days later.
 On the morning of January 21, Vandagriff verbally committed to head coach Kirby Smart and the Georgia Bulldogs for the 2021 season.

 Every school wants a piece of this kid heading into his senior season.
 Even after missing several weeks with a broken fibula suffered in September, Vandagriff threw for 2,471 yards and 31 touchdowns against only six interceptions across eight games as a junior.

 That's coming off a sophomore campaign when he threw for over 3,000 yards, ran for 1,000 more, scored 28 touchdowns through the air, and added another 23 on the ground.
 The Wolverines finished 11-2, and Vandagriff was rightfully named Georgia's Region 8-A Player of the Year.